adjust/marmalade_sdk/README.md

 adjust_RemoveSessionPartnerParameter("foo");
 ```

-If you wish to remove all key and values from the session partner parameters, you can reset it with the method
+If you wish to remove all keys and values from the session partner parameters, you can reset it with the method
 `adjust_ResetSessionPartnerParameters`.

 ```cs